khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 callr::r(\() grid::convertX(grid::unit(1, "npc"), "mm"))
 ```

-Since `plotly::ggplotly()` makes extensive use of these unit conversions ([source](https://github.com/plotly/plotly.R/blob/e04eb4f08c325846d8cdedb9892332b85e16465d/R/ggplotly.R#L1192)), my snapshot tests were depending on the size of whatever graphics device happened to be open—either my RStudio Plots pane or the default device in the callr subprocess.
+Since `plotly::ggplotly()` makes extensive use of these unit conversions ([source](https://github.com/plotly/plotly.R/blob/e04eb4f08c325846d8cdedb9892332b85e16465d/R/ggplotly.R#L1192)), my snapshot tests were depending on the size of whatever graphics device happened to be open--either my RStudio Plots pane or the default device created by the callr subprocess.

 ## The Solution